CDC has published new information about Escherichia coli in lettuce: what you need to know

 The CDC managed to interview 113 people who got sick: 83% of them said they ate romaine lettuce.

 Frank Yannas, FDA Deputy Commissioner for Food Policy and Response, said the investigation is ongoing.
 They "do everything possible to find the source of infection."

-“Investigating how this infection happened is important, because then lettuce producers will be able to take measures to prevent infection and disease in the future,” said Yannas.
+“Investigating how this contamination happened is important, because then lettuce growers can take action to prevent contamination and disease in the future,” Yannas said.

-This outbreak was caused by the same E. coli strain that was found in leafy greens in 2017, and in romaine lettuce in 2018.
-CDC experts say that this strain produces shiga toxin, which leads to human diseases.
+The outbreak was caused by the same strain of E. coli found in leafy greens in 2017 and in romaine lettuce in 2018.
+The CDC says the strain produces the shiga toxin, which causes disease in humans.
 It can cause severe stomach cramps, diarrhea, often with blood and vomiting.
-There is also a risk of severe dehydration.
+There is also the threat of severe dehydration.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous